santosh0924/Data_Science_Portfolio/README.md

 Welcome to my Portfolio

 ## About
 I am Mainframe Programmer & Analyst and have around 11 years of experience in Financial industry.
-I had great opportunity to puruse my Master in Data Science.
+I had great opportunity to puruse my Master's in Data Science.
 Below are the project which I worked during my course.

 ### Weather App:
 ### Project 2: